CyGei/CyGei/README.md

-# Hi there! 👋

-I'm a developer focusing on statistical tools and epidemiological modeling in R. My work centers on transmission chain analysis, statistical inference, and developer productivity tools.
+# 🔬 Research Focus

+I am a computational epidemiologist at the Johns Hopkins University working under the [CDC Center for Forecasting Analytics](https://www.cdc.gov/forecast-outbreak-analytics/index.html)’ [Insight Net](https://insightnet.us/) initiative.
+I obtained my PhD in the Mathematical Modelling of Infectious Diseases at Imperial College London.
+I work primarily on respiratory infectious diseases with interest in real-time forecasting using deep learning models and Bayesian inference of transmission trees using genetic, epidemiological and contact data.

-## 📦 My R Packages
+## 📦 Software Packages

 <div align="center">